 On this special day, Student Chapters, HBAs, and industry members are encouraged to organize and participate in a community service build project or other activities celebrating construction professions.
 Consider reaching out to the following organizations:

 - Your local Parks and Recreation dept. – offer to help with repairing boardwalk, building park benches or picnic tables, or constructing garden beds or bat/bird houses, etc.

 - Your local library – offer to give a live reading of The House That She Built

 - Here are some activity guides for use and inspiration.
 Remember to post on social using #CICM2023 and #CareersInConstruction

 Share on social media or email a snapshot telling us how you celebrated the construction industry this past month.
 Try posting a picture or video of you at your job or sharing a message about a mentor or teacher who impacted your residential construction career pathway.

 Tag @NAHB and @NAHBStudents with the #CareersInConstruction and #CICM2023 or email firstname.lastname@example.org.

 Marketing and Advertising Materials

-- Open Up Your Site: Ask a local construction site to host a field trip.
-Arrange for students to tour the site and gather first-hand information about what it takes to have a successful career in construction.
+- Open Up Your Site: Ask a local construction site to host an in-person or virtual field trip.
+Students will be able to gather first-hand information about what it takes to have a successful career in construction.